dstftw/youtube-dl/.github/ISSUE_TEMPLATE/4_feature_request.md

 ---
 name: Feature request
-about: Request a new functionality
+about: Request a new functionality unrelated to any particular site or extractor
 title: ''
 labels: 'request'
 ---